maarten-pennings/howto/c64functons/readme.md

   As a result all sub-expressions are always evaluated, so that it is not possible to write a recursive function.

-The implementation seems quite elaborate, for example with stack frames that back-up and restore the value of the function parameter.
+Although the `FNF()` mechanism is kept simple, the implementation seems quite elaborate, for example with stack frames that back-up and restore the value of the function parameter.
-Cost and gain of this feature is out of balance.
+For me, cost and gain of this feature is out of balance.

 I believe most BASIC programmers see functions as a "rarely used feature".